 Successful management of diabetes in youth is heavily dependent upon family adaptation to the affective, behavioral, and cognitive demands imposed by the disease.
 Poor adaptation to diabetes during adolescence is likely to persist into early adulthood, accelerating the risks of both long-term medical complications and psychiatric sequelae.
-Research to date suggests that adherence, quality of life, and glycemic control could be enhanced if behavioral interventions were routinely implemented as part of standard care.
-This series of studies examines determinants of health outcomes, and tests the efficacy of a clinic-integrated behavioral intervention for families of youth with type 1 diabetes.
+Research suggests that routine implementation of behavioral interventions into standard care may enhance adherence, quality of life, and glycemic control.
+This program of research examines determinants of health outcomes, and tests the efficacy of clinic-integrated behavioral intervention for families of youth with type 1 diabetes.

 Developmental Influences on Management of Type 1 Diabetes

 This longitudinal study examined the influence of family, social, and behavioral variables on diabetes self-management behaviors with a particular focus on adolescent developmental transitions.
 One goal of this study was to identify factors that predict adherence and glycemic control of youth during this transition period.
 Self-efficacy, maturity, family and social support, and attitudes toward diabetes management were assessed in a sample of 87 adolescents with type 1 diabetes (ages 10 to 16) and their parents.
 Assessments were obtained at baseline, 6 months, 12 months, and 24 months.